 Limited opening hours make visiting difficult.
 Algar do Carvao opens from late March to the end of October from

 In the low season (late October to mid-March), it opens from 2.30pm to 5.15pm on Tuesdays, Wednesdays, Fridays

 Be aware there are more than 300 steps into the volcano.
 Each step you take down, you’ve got to take back up.

 With convenient and cheap transport, you can discover a completely different side of Portugal just an hour or two out of Lisbon.

 Professional travel writers know the big difference an opening line can make.
-Kick your writing skills up a notch with these tips and examples.
+Kick your writing skills up a notch with these tips.